sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 ### Archive your app

 Put a copy of your .app (with the same name as the version it's replacing) in a .zip, .tar.gz, or .tar.bz2.
-If you distribute your .app in a .dmg, do not zip up the .dmg.
+If you distribute your .app in a .dmg, do _not_ zip up the .dmg.

+Make sure symlinks are preserved when you create the archive.
+OS X frameworks use symlinks, and their code signature will be broken if your archival tool follows symlinks instead of archiving them (e.g. for `zip` you must add `--symlink` or `-y`).

 Alternatively, create an Installer .pkg with the same name as your app and put that .pkg in one of the aforementioned archive formats.
 By default Sparkle launches Installer with a GUI.
 If instead of .pkg extension you use .sparkle_guided.pkg, then installation will run in the background without asking the user to confirm each step.